 The Dominican joint venture will use the super-chilled fuel to power a 470-MW combined-cycle power plant, which is currently being built near the town of Boca Chica, about 25 km east of the capital Santo Domingo.

 The power plant’s construction has been prioritised by the Dominican government as a key piece in the country’s decarbonisation strategy.
-The facility will help reduce the country’s reliance on coal and fuel oil and use natural gas that has a lower carbon intensity.
+The facility will help reduce the country’s reliance on coal and fuel oil and use natural gas, which has a lower carbon intensity.

 For TotalEnergies, it marks the second long-term supply deal it has secured in as many months.
 In mid-February during India Energy Week in New Delhi, the French supermajor also inked a 10-year sale and purchase agreement (SPA) with India’s Gujarat State Petroleum (GSPC) to also supply 400,000 tpy.